creativenull/diagnosticls-configs-nvim/README.md

 # TODO

++ [ ] Add tests (idk how, but somehow)
++ [ ] Implement checks to let user if the tool not available, and advise on how to setup the tool
 + [X] Add ability to override args, root patterns, etc
 + [X] Add vim docs
 + [X] Add contributing content